Francis W. Carpenter papers

 Carpenter’s toy company had two predominant lines: horse-drawn toys (carts, wagons, carriages, and fire engines) and trains, made of malleable iron.
 The toys were cast at the Connecticut foundry of Bridgeport Malleable Iron.
 Company records show that the first train made was the Rapid Freight Train produced in 1879.

 Carpenter moved his operations to Harrison, New York, in 1882.
 He enjoyed his peak production years there from 1884 through 1888, when he moved to Port Chester, New York.
-In 1890 the business was turned over to Pratt & Letchworth (P&L) of Buffalo, which manufactured Buffalo brand toys.
-P&L produced Carpenter trains at least through 1896; some and possibly all were sold under the XL brand name.
+In 1890 the business was turned over to Pratt and Letchworth (P and L) of Buffalo, which manufactured Buffalo brand toys.
+P and L produced Carpenter trains at least through 1896; some and possibly all were sold under the XL brand name.
 While Carpenter began making toys once again in 1892, none were trains.
 Carpenter and his wife filed for bankruptcy in 1904.

 In his lifetime Carpenter was granted some 267 patents, only some of which were for toys.
 He was interested in farming, and one of his patents, granted late in life, was for a feed hopper for chickens.
 He was also involved in real estate, both in New York City and the Port Chester area.